elefevre/elements-of-unit-testing-style/README.md

 Elements of unit testing style
 ==============================

-Many papers have been written on the process of writing unit tests, including using the test-first approach.
-Other papers describe what makes a good test, from the technical point of view (for more on this, see [this article](http://codebetter.com/jeremymiller/2005/07/20/qualities-of-a-good-unit-test/): tests should be atomic, independant, isolated, clear, easy and fast).
+Many papers have been written on the process of writing unit tests, including using a test-first approach.
+Other papers (such as [this article](http://codebetter.com/jeremymiller/2005/07/20/qualities-of-a-good-unit-test/) describe what makes a good test, from the technical point of view: tests should be atomic, independant, isolated, clear, easy and fast.
 In this chapter, I want to focus on the style of the resulting test.
 A form of coding standards, if you will, focused on the tests.

-Coding standards already exist.
+Coding standards already exist, of course.
 However, it is my conviction that the available ones apply best to production code.
 Rules are a bit different for tests.
-In the following, I describe what differing rules I use in my tests.
+In the following, I describe what rules I use in my tests.

 Name test methods with underscores